 Andrew undertakes a broad range of commercial work with an emphasis on shipping (wet and dry), commodities, international trade and insurance (marine and non-marine).

-Andrew regularly appears in the High Court (including the Commercial Court and the Admiralty Court) and the County Courts as well as in arbitrations.
+Andrew regularly appears in the High Court (including the Commercial Court and the Admiralty Court) as well as in arbitrations.
 Notable recent and on-going cases include:

 Prior to joining Chambers, Andrew completed an LLM in International Commercial Law with a particular focus on the carriage of goods by sea, international trade and marine insurance.
 He has also undertaken secondments at a leading London shipping law firm and in the insurance industry.